 For the fruit:

-12 oz (350 g) blackcurrants, redcurrants and blueberries – 4 oz (110 g) of each or any other combination you like
+35Og (12 oz) blackcurrants, redcurrants and blueberries – approx 110g (4 oz) of each or any other combination you like

 First prepare the fruit: remove the stalks and halve the strawberries if they are any larger than a quail’s egg.
 Then mix the fruits together in a large bowl, being very gentle so as to avoid bruising them.

-Next, pour all but 5 fl oz (150 ml) of the liquid over the fruit.
-Now lay a sheet of clingfilm over the tin, place the other tin directly on top, then put two unopened tins of tomatoes or something similar to act as weights into the top tin and put the whole lot into the fridge for about 1 hour, or until it has set.
-Then warm up the remaining 5 fl oz (150 ml) wine mixture and pour it over the surface of the terrine.
+Next, pour all but 150ml (5 fl oz) of the liquid over the fruit.
+Now lay a sheet of clingfilm over the tin, place the other tin directly on top.
+Put two unopened tins of tomatoes (or something similar to act as weights) into the top tin and put the whole lot into the fridge for about 1 hour, or until it has set.
+Then warm up the remaining 150ml (5 fl oz) wine mixture and pour it over the surface of the terrine.
 Re-cover with clingfilm and return to the fridge overnight to set firm.

 When you are ready to serve, turn out the terrine by dipping the tin very briefly in hot water and inverting it on to a plate.
 Use a very sharp knife (also dipped first into hot water) to cut it into slices.
 Serve with chilled pouring cream, crème fraîche or Greek yoghurt.